What is a wart?

 How can Push Doctor help?

 At Push Doctor, you can speak to a GP on any device such as a laptop, tablet or smartphone.
-You don’t need to wait weeks for an appointment and our GPs are available seven days a week, from 6am - 11pm.
+You don’t need to wait weeks for an appointment and our GPs are available seven days a week.
 You can have your video consultation from home, work or even when you are out and about.

 Our doctors will listen to your concerns and symptoms, diagnose your wart and recommend an effective treatment if suitable.
 If needed, they will also be able to refer you to a specialist for further investigation.